Will Tiger Woods Make the Cut at Riviera? Latest News From 2023 Genesis Invitational

 When does Tiger Woods tee off today?

-Woods is already playing round two at Riviera on Friday alongside two top 10-ranked golfers in the world, Rory McIlroy (No. 2) and Justin Thomas (No. 7).
+Also set to tee off with Woods at Riviera on Friday are two top 10-ranked golfers in the world, Rory McIlroy (No. 2) and Justin Thomas (No. 7), which makes it a star-studded grouping to follow.

 The rest of the Genesis Invitational pairings and tee times for Friday can be found here.